ReflectCxx/ReflectionTemplateLibrary-CPP/README.md

     return cxx_mirror;
 }
 ```
-`cxx_mirror` is an immutable, stack-allocated, value-type object and is safe to copy, but when used as a singleton (as shown above), implicit copies (e.g., `auto mirror = cxx::mirror();`) can unintentionally violate the singleton semantics, so `rtl::CxxMirror` restricts such copy construction.
+`cxx_mirror` is an immutable, value-type object that allows only explicit copy construction.
+It does not own reflection metadata.

 ### RTL in action: